 We serve all our customers from two data centers, one located in Raleigh, North Carolina and the other located in Charlotte, North Carolina.
 While we control and have access to our servers, we do not control the operation of these facilities.
 The owners of our data center facilities have no obligation to renew their agreements with us on commercially reasonable terms, or at all.
-If we are unable to renew these agreements on commercially reasonable terms, or if one of our data center facilities have no obligation to renew their agreements with us on commercially reasonable terms, or at all.
-If we are unable to renew these agreements on commercially reasonable terms, or at all of the are unable to renew these significant costs and possible service interruption in connection with doing so.
-Problems faced by our third-party data center locations, with the telecommunications network providers allocate capacity among their customers, including us, could adversely affect the experience of our customers.
+If we are unable to renew these agreements on commercially reasonable terms, or if one of our data center operators is acquired, we may be required to transfer our servers and other infrastructure to new data center facilities, and we may incur significant costs and possible service interruption in connection with doing so.
+Problems faced by our third-party data center locations, with the telecommunications network providers with whom we or they contract, or with the systems by which our telecommunications providers allocate capacity among their customers, including us, could adversely affect the experience of our customers.
 Our third-party data centers operators could decide to close their facilities without adequate notice.
 In addition, any financial difficulties, such as bankruptcy faced by our third-party data centers operators or any of the service providers with whom we or they contract may have negative effects on our business, the nature and extent of which are difficult to predict.

 In addition, our ability to deliver our web-based services depends on the development and maintenance of the infrastructure of the Internet by third parties.
-This includes maintenance of a reliable network backbone with the necessary speed, data capacity, bandwidth capacity.
+This includes maintenance of a reliable network backbone with the necessary speed, data capacity, bandwidth capacity, and security.
 Our services are designed to operate without interruption in accordance with our service level commitments.
 However, we have experienced and expect that we will experience future interruptions and delays in services and availability from time to time.
 In the event of a catastrophic event with respect to one or more of our systems, we may experience an extended period of system unavailability, which could negatively impact our relationship with customers.
-To operate without interruption, but we and our service providers must guard against:
+To operate without interruption, both we and our service providers must guard against:

-- damage from fire, power loss, natural disasters and other force majeure events outside our control; - communications failures; - software and hardware errors, failures, and crashes; - security breaches, computer viruses, hacking, denial-of-service attacks, and similar disruptive problems; and - other potential interruptions
+- damage from fire, power loss, natural disasters and other force majeure events outside our control; - communications failures; - software and hardware errors, failures, and crashes; - security breaches, computer viruses, hacking, denial-of-service attacks, and similar disruptive problems; and - other potential interruptions.